grnet/kamaki/docs/usage.rst

 Usage
 =====

-Kamaki offers command line interfaces that implement specific command specifications.
+Kamaki offers command-line interfaces that implement specific command specifications.
 A detailed list of the command specifications can be found in `Commands <commands.html>`_ section.
 This guide covers the generic usage of both interfaces.

-What's more, kamaki offers a clients API that allows the development of external applications for synnefo.
+What's more, kamaki offers a clients API that allows the development of external applications for Synnefo.
 The clients API is listed in the `Clients lib <developers/code.html#the-clients-api>`_ section.

 Quick Setup